-I’ve been running a Teen MOPS group for 13 years, and even though the teen moms now have smart phones, they take selfies, and they connect with each other (and us leaders) on Facebook and Instagram, nothing much has changed about our group format for the last decade.
+I’ve been running a Teen MOPS group for 18 years, and even though the teen moms now have smartphones, they take selfies, and they connect with each other (and us leaders) on Facebook, Instagram, and Snapchat nothing much has changed about our group format for the last decade.
 Why?
 From the beginning, I tried to figure out what the basic needs of the teen mom were, and how we could meet them.
 And it’s worked!
 We’ve had successful groups and we’ve seen teen moms grow and change through the years.

 Here are 5 practical steps to running a Teen MOPS group.

 1. Feed Them & Give Them a Break

 The first practical step to leading a Teen MOPS group is to meet each young mom’s basic needs.
 It’s really hard to sit through a meeting when your stomach is growling.
 It’s also really hard to sit through a meeting if you’re trying to care for your baby at the same time.